The Office of Health Preparedness

-The Bureau of Public Health Preparedness provides management of the federal all hazards preparedness grants from the Centers for Disease Control and Prevention (CDC) and the Health and Human Services (HSS) Assistant Secretary for Preparedness and Response (ASPR).
+The Office of Health Preparedness provides management of the federal all hazards preparedness grants from the Centers for Disease Control and Prevention (CDC) and the Health and Human Services (HSS) Assistant Secretary for Preparedness and Response (ASPR).
 Much of this grant money is provided to local health districts and hospitals but some is used to fund programs across the agency (e.g. laboratory, epidemiology, and the wide area network).
-The Bureau provides management, technical advice and oversight of the sub-grants to local health districts (LHDs), hospitals and the Poison Control Centers.
+The Office provides management, technical advice and oversight of the sub-grants to local health districts (LHDs), hospitals and the Poison Control Centers.

-The Bureau of Public Health Preparedness conducts emergency planning, responds to emergencies in the state, coordinates training and exercises conducted by the Ohio Department of Health (ODH), and oversees sub-grantee activities at the local health departments.
-The ODH emergency communications systems are managed by the BPHP: the Multi-Agency Radio Communication System (MARCS) and the Ohio Public Health Communication System (OPHCS).
+The Office of Health Preparedness conducts emergency planning, responds to emergencies in the state, coordinates training and exercises conducted by the Ohio Department of Health (ODH), and oversees sub-grantee activities at the local health departments.
+The ODH emergency communications systems are managed by the OHP: the Multi-Agency Radio Communication System (MARCS) and the Ohio Public Health Communication System (OPHCS).
 MARCS is an 800 MHz radio and data network that provides statewide, secure, reliable public service wireless communication for ODH, LHDs, hospitals, public safety and first responders.
 OPHCS is a secure web-based information and communications system available on a 24/7/365 basis for distribution of health alerts, dissemination of prevention guidelines, coordination of disease investigation efforts and preparedness planning.